-Encourage zero and near-zero emitting technologies
+- Encourage zero and near-zero emitting technologies

-1 Consider charging emission fees
+- Consider charging emission fees

-2 Promote education and public outreach efforts on preventing pollution
+- Promote education and public outreach efforts on preventing pollution

-3 Introduce product labeling
+- Introduce product labeling

-4 Promote the use of clean fuels
+- Promote the use of clean fuels

-5 Tromote the doc of dicall facility

-(2) Stationary Sources

-6 (2) Stationary Sources

-7 Implement existing Clean Air Act (CAA) requirements through the year 2000

-8 The ultimate SO2 emissions target, for the year 2040, locks in the 50-70% reduction n

-9 in SO2 emissions

-10 By 1997, facility owners and operators should notify states of pollution control of or

-11 prevention measures

-12 Progress in complying with emissions target(s) will be assessed in the year 2000 an d

-13 at 5-year intervals thereafter.

-14 The GCVTC encourages EPA to complete the study at the Mohave Power Project.

-15 - The Gov To cheodrages Et A to complete the study at the Monave Tower Troject.

-(2) Mahila Cauraga

-16 (3) Mobile Sources

-17 Establish a regional emissions budget

-18 The GCVTC promotes the following strategies on a national level:

-19 -adopt LEV standards (49 states)

-20 -support development of heavy-duty vehicle standards

-21 -adopt off-road vehicle standards

-22 -promote broader application of cleaner fuels

-23 -pursue control strategies for diesel locomotives, boats, airplanes and

-24 federal vehicles

-25 -support improved control of evaporative emissions

-26 -support improved control of evaporative emissions

-The COVIC properties the following strategies are a project level.

-27 The GCVTC promotes the following strategies on a regional level:

-28 -establish clean fuel demonstration zones

-29 -analyze pricing and incentive approaches

-30 -explore an inspection program for heavy-duty vehicles

-31 -promote vehicle maintenance

-32

-33 The GCVTC promotes the following initiatives on a local level:

-34 -promote incentives for innovative and effective approaches

-35 -encourage better integration of transportation, land use and air qualit łv/

-36 planning . у

-37 establish mobile source emissions budgets for selected major urban areas

-38

--suggest retiring high-emitting vehicles

-39 (0.4

-40 (4) Area Sources-Dust from Paved & Unpaved Roads

-41 Take voluntary measures to control dust emissions

-42

-43 (5) Fire Emissions

-44 Improve integrated assessment of emissions

-45 Develop cooperative funding mechanisms

-46 Promote public education programs

-47

-48 (6) Clean Air Corridors
+1 (2) Stationary Sources 2 Implement existing Clean Air Act (CAA) requirements through the year 2000 3 The ultimate SO2 emissions target, for the year 2040, locks in the 50-70% reduction 4 in SO2 emissions 5 By 1997, facility owners and operators should notify states of pollution control or 6 prevention measures 7 Progress in complying with emissions target(s) will be assessed in the year 2000 and 8 at 5-year intervals thereafter.
+9 The GCVTC encourages EPA to complete the study at the Mohave Power Project.
+10 11 (3) Mobile Sources 12 Establish a regional emissions budget 13 14 The GCVTC promotes the following strategies on a national level: 15 -adopt LEV standards (49 states) 16 -support development of heavy-duty vehicle standards -adopt off-road vehicle standards 17 18 -promote broader application of cleaner fuels 19 -pursue control strategies for diesel locomotives, boats, airplanes and 20 federal vehicles 21 -support improved control of evaporative emissions 22 23 The GCVTC promotes the following strategies on a regional level: 24 -establish clean fuel demonstration zones 25 -analyze pricing and incentive approaches 26 -explore an inspection program for heavy-duty vehicles 27 -promote vehicle maintenance 28 29 The GCVTC promotes the following initiatives on a local level: 30 -promote incentives for innovative and effective approaches 31 -encourage better integration of transportation, land use and air quality 32 planning 33 -establish mobile source emissions budgets for selected major urban areas 34 -suggest retiring high-emitting vehicles 35 36 (4) Area Sources-Dust from Paved & Unpaved Roads 37 Take voluntary measures to control dust emissions 38 39 (5) Fire Emissions 40 Improve integrated assessment of emissions 41 Develop cooperative funding mechanisms 42 Promote public education programs 43 44 (6) Clean Air Corridors 45

-49 (all recommendations are incorporated into the final RHR)
+(all recommendations are incorporated into the final RHR)

-(all recommendations are incorporated lifto the linal Krink)

-50 (7) Fusicalana within and noon Class 4 Assess

-51 (7) Emissions within and near Class 1 Areas
+(7) Emissions within and near Class 1 Areas

-Although the final RHR does not have a section dedicated to emissions within and near Class 1 Areas, the GCVTC goals of to: a) Implement park and wilderness planning processes, b) Develop strategies for nearby communities and activities, c) Apply existing regulatory requirements, and d) Utilize other planning processes, are addressed at various places in the final RHR.
+Although the final RHR does not have a section dedicated to emissions within and near Class 1 Areas, the GCVTC goals [of] to: a) Implement park and wilderness planning processes, b) Develop strategies for nearby communities and activities, c) Apply existing regulatory requirements, and d) Utilize other planning processes, are addressed at various places in the final RHR.